armadillu/ofxAnimatable/ReadMe.md

+# ofxAnimatable

-Set of classes that to set up very simple animations, with curves, repeat modes and scheduling.
-As of now, you can animate ofPoints, ofColors and floats.
+Set up very simple animations, with curves, repeat modes and basic scheduling.

-Let's see how to make a value animate indefinitely between two positions, with an EaseInEaseOut curve.
+Let's see how to make a value animate indefinitely between two values, with an EaseInEaseOut curve.

 	ofxAnimatableFloat	anim;